 Judging the speed of a 4G home broadband router is never easy, because it will be so dependent on the coverage in your home, and even on how building materials and other obstacles affect the signal.

-That’s why any figures given by networks or quoted in reviews should be taken with a pinch of salt, and perhaps that’s why EE itself is being so cagey here, saying simply that you can get “uncapped speeds.”
+That’s why any figures given by networks or quoted in reviews should be taken with a pinch of salt, and perhaps that’s why EE itself is being so cagey here, saying simply that you can get average speeds of up to 40Mbps.

-Based on what EE’s said about its 4G network in the past, we’d assume that means peak speeds of around 90Mbps, but in reality you’re likely to get less than that.
+Based on what EE’s said about its 4G network in the past, we’d assume the peak speeds would be around 90Mbps, but in reality you’re likely to get less than that.

 Beyond speed, the EE Smart 4G Hub also has two Ethernet ports allowing for wired connections, offers a 30-metre Wi-Fi radius, and can get up to 64 gadgets online at once.
 Those are all solid specs, but they’re in line with the competition, as you’ll see below.